 Photo courtesy: brankomaster

 Plum is medium-sized deciduous tree, growing about 3-4 meters tall under cultivated orchards.
 It bears mauve white flowers that develop subsequently into deep purple color fruits dusted with gray bloom by August.
 Today, most of the work related to obtaining prunes done under mechanical assistance from harvesting to drying.
 Roughly, three pounds of fresh plums yield one pound of prunes.
 Being a "drupe" family fruit, dried plum features a single, hard, inedible pit.

-Likewise in fresh plums, prunes too carry health promoting flavonoid poly phenolic antioxidants such as lutein, cryptoxanthin, and zeaxanthin in significant amounts.
+Likewise as in fresh plums, prunes too carry health promoting flavonoid poly phenolic antioxidants such as lutein, cryptoxanthin, and zeaxanthin in significant amounts.
 These compounds help act as scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease processes.
 Zeaxanthin, an important dietary carotenoid selectively absorbed into the retinal macula lutea where it is thought to provide antioxidant and protective UV light-filtering functions.

 Further, they are good sources of B-complex groups of vitamins such as riboflavin, niacin, pyridoxine, and pantothenic acid.
 These vitamins act as cofactors to help body metabolize carbohydrates, protein and fats.